-A “B” project is described by having many acceptable or even well-liked components, but where the intended scope touches a majority of areas.
+A “B” project is described by having many acceptable or even well-liked components, but where the intended scope touches many areas.
 These “B” projects represent the majority of projects to which we are introduced.
 Usually, the buyer repeatedly asserts and assures that the project is “not a gut,” and that the intended scope is minimal, really a cosmetic project.
-Ninety-percent of the time, these “B” projects evolve to become full-scope undertakings.
-Real estate brokers consistently and predictably reinforce scope underestimation by presenting favorable brokerage materials.
-Apartments are shown in their best light and are easier to sell if represented this way.
+Ninety percent of the time, these “B” projects evolve to become full-scope undertakings.
+Real estate sales people consistently and predictably reinforce scope underestimation by presenting favorable brokerage materials.
+Properties, even ones in estate conditions, are shown in their best light and are easier to sell if represented this way.
 Purchasers are willing partners in this deception, usually confident of the acceptability of certain shortcomings of a particular property, or believing work could be performed down the road.
 While realtors have the experience to dig deeper, they lack the incentive, and buyers who don’t have the means, time, or desire to fully renovate complicitly cooperate.

-Early in our career and with less experience, we were more willing to accommodate partial scope expectations – even when we were skeptical.
-When consulting with homeowners we aim to help assess project scope.
-First, we need to start with what is behind the walls, not just the cosmetic details.
+Earlier in our career, we were more willing to accommodate partial scope expectations, even when we were skeptical.
+When consulting with homeowners, we help assess scope and establish accurate project budgets.
+First, we start with what is behind the walls, not just the cosmetic details.
 Would it make sense, for instance, to skim coat and paint an entire apartment without checking the wiring in the walls?
-We have also found many renovated apartments with floors that were not replaced when the rest of the renovations were made.
-It’s very hard to replace a floor after the fact.
-Similarly, most buildings in Manhattan do not allow for the replacement of bathroom fixtures and re-tiling without replacing the branch piping behind the walls and replacing the shower valves with up-to-code anti-scald valves.
+We have also found many renovated apartments with floors that were not replaced when previous renovations were performed.
+It’s very difficult to replace a floor after the fact.
+Similarly, most buildings in Manhattan do not allow for the replacement of bathroom fixtures and re-tiling without replacing the branch piping behind the walls and replacing the shower valves with code compliant anti-scald valves and water hammer arrestors.
 As a project’s scope increases to include wiring and plumbing work, costs increase, and not electively so.
 At which point, categories like air-conditioning tip the scales.
-Installing proper air conditioning (central where possible, through-wall where not), even with all of the associated costs, presents a meaningful return on investment – both from a lifestyle and monetary viewpoint.
-From an investment standpoint, we have found our clients have enjoyed the greater appreciation in value when they have undertaken full renovations as opposed to partial or cosmetic renovations.
-Few new buyers want to pay for a previous homeowner’s personal decoration, but almost all buyers are interested in buying a home that has had its electric upgraded, its bathrooms renovated, its kitchen redone and has central air (provided of course the work is technically and aesthetically well executed.
+Installing proper air conditioning with all of the associated costs still presents a meaningful return on investment, both from a lifestyle and monetary viewpoint.
+As an investment, we have found our clients have enjoyed the greater appreciation in value after performing full renovations as opposed to partial or cosmetic renovations.
+Few new buyers want to pay for a previous homeowner’s personal decoration, but almost all buyers are interested in buying a home that has had its electric upgraded, its bathrooms renovated, its kitchen redone and has central air – provided of course the work is technically and aesthetically well executed.

 At the end of the conversation, our clients have learned that their original – and certain – plan of a “B” might be ill considered, and that they would be wise to either limit the scope of the project and proceed with an “A” project or embrace scope-creep.
 To finish the alphabetical allegory, a “C” project is, therefore, a fully considered project for which the entire client program has been evaluated.
-After going through the through the three project types, it is no surprise that most of our projects fall into the “A” and “C” categories.
+After going through the three project types, most of our renovation projects default to the “A” and “C” categories.